 The composition of the shapes creates an interplay of positive and negative space, which serves as a visual metaphor for innovation and for applying one’s ingenuity to solve problems surprisingly and unexpectedly.
 From the combination of positive and negative space, arrows emerge to suggest forward movement and agility.

-The logo complements the Claris name and speaks to the idea of shining a light on what users are capable of achieving with the Claris platform.
+The logo complements the Claris name and speaks to the idea of shining a light on what users are capable of achieving with the Claris workplace innovation platform.
 It is supported through a robust visual system that includes graphical elements, colors, photography, typography, and computer-generated artwork.